 - What kind of antivirus protection is in use?
 Are the licenses current?
 Is it running as often as needed?

 - Do you have a data recovery plan in the event of a vulnerability being exploited?

-Risk refers to the potential for loss or damage when a threat exploits a vulnerability.
-Examples of risk include financial losses as a result of business disruption, loss of privacy, reputational damage, legal implications and can even include loss of life.
+Risk is defined as the potential for loss or damage when a threat exploits a vulnerability.
+Examples of risk include:

 - Assess risk and determine needs.
 When it comes to designing and implementing a risk assessment framework, it is critical to prioritize the most important breaches that need to be addressed.
 Although frequency may differ in each organization, this level of assessment must be done on a regular, recurring basis.